shikijs/shiki/docs/plugins.md

 You can also chain multiple plugins.
 The order of the plugins is important, as they are applied in the order they are passed to `usePlugin()`.

-> Note: After invoking `codeToHtml()` the highlighter will be reset, so you will need to call `usePlugin()` again if you want to use the plugins again.
+> Note: After invoking `codeToHtml()` the plugins in the highlighter will be reset, so you will need to call `usePlugin()` again if you want to use the plugins again.

 ```js
 const shiki = require('shiki')